Army Institute of Technology: Governance

 AIT has a one-tier governance structure.
 At the highest level is the Board of Governors with the COAS as president, and the VCOAS and all Army Commanders (except the General Officer Commanding-in-Chief, South Western Command) as Vice Presidents.
 The managing director of AWES is designated as the Member Secretary, with the following officers being Members: DCOAS (IS & T), DCOAS (P & S), Adjutant General (AG), Quartermaster General (QMG), Master General Ordnance (MGO), Military secretary (MS), Engineer-in-Chief, three Heads of Arms/Services in rotation, Director General (Discipline, Ceremonials & Welfare) and the Judge Advocate General (JAG).

 This is followed by a twelve-member Governing Body, which includes nominees from AICTE, the University of Pune and the Government of Maharashtra, and a ten-member Local Managing Committee, which includes representatives from each of the teaching faculties.

 Rankings

-Army Institute of Technology was ranked 172 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2022.
+The National Institutional Ranking Framework (NIRF) ranked the college in 201-300 band in the engineering rankings in 2024.